The EIDM Casebook: Issue 3

 - Is this an equity issue?

-- Does the initiative address an important problem or a critical barrier to progress in the field?
+- Does this initiative address an important problem or critical barrier to progress in the field?

 - Is it topical or relevant to current public health gaps/priorities?